w-tv/cicero-dev/reference_files/inspo/readme.txt

 when you beat the cicero was just programmed wrong allegations.jpg Meme (the filled-in-blank text) by Wyatt S Carpenter, source meme by someone unknown.
 The photograph is of Snoop Dogg, and is credited by https://www.cnn.com/2013/11/19/justice/high-profile-acquittals-after/ to Terri THUENTE/Pool/AFP/Getty Images

 cicero sigma male rome.png Screenshot of YouTube search results, by Jason Gray.
-Used without permission.
+Used without permission

 cicero head with tv triangle eyes.png Edit of Cicero-head.png and the old favicon by Wyatt S Carpenter

+lenna.png https://en.wikipedia.org/wiki/File:Lenna_(test_image).png photographed by Dwight Hooker / Fair Use